Erb3/Kristsplit/README.md

 `splits` is an array of different splits.
 Each item in this array is an object which features the following properties:

-- `privatekey`
+- `secret`
 - `output`
 - `walletFormat`

-The `private key` field will contain the private key or of your wallet.
+The `secret` field will contain the private key (or password) of your wallet.
 It should hopefully determine itself what format it is, but if you face issues with this please open a GitHub issue.
-For information on how to get your private key check out the section about "Getting private key from KristWeb" under the "FAQ" section.
+For information on how to get your private key or password check out the section about "Getting private key from KristWeb" under the "FAQ" section.

 `output` is either a string with the krist address which all krist should be tunneled to, or an object.
 If you go the route of objects, you have to make a key-value pair where the key is an output address, and the value is a number representing the percent of input to send to it.
 Just read the example config.